MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### Can the submission for one offer depend on preview versions of libraries from another offer?

 Dependencies which are not included in the submission will be downloaded automatically if they're publicly available in [!INCLUDE[prod_short](../includes/prod_short.md)] for the targeted countries/regions.

 Your submission will fail during the "Automated Application Validation" stage if you didn't include the dependencies for your app and they are not publicly available.
-The submission will also fail if the dependencies are only available as Preview.
+The submission will also fail if the dependencies are only available as Preview and are not included in the submission.
 Failing to find the dependencies for an extension results in error messages with the diagnostic codes `AVS0005` or `AVS0101`.

 ### What happens to preview versions during environment upgrades?